deepanshs/csdmpy/docs/source/startFromScratch/new_dimensions.rst

 MonotonicDimension
 ^^^^^^^^^^^^^^^^^^

-Try adding another :ref:`dim_api` object to the dataset.
+Try adding another :ref:`dim_api` object to this dataset.
 This time add a monotonic dimension.
-A monotonic dimension is where the coordinates along the dimension are spaced strictly increasing or strictly decreasing.
-In the following example, we use a different approach for adding dimension objects, `i.e.`, by using keywords as the arguments of the :meth:`~csdfpy.csdm.CSDModel.add_dimension` method.
+A monotonic dimension is where the coordinates along the dimension are spaced either strictly increasing or strictly decreasing.
+In the following example, we use a different approach for adding the dimension object, that is, using the keyword arguments as follows,

 .. doctest::